Send security information to Jira Software and enable your teams to turn unplanned vulnerabilities into planned and tracked work.

 Security is everyone's responsibility, and the security feature in Jira lets you triage and track relevant vulnerabilities as a team.
 Discuss and prioritise issues, minimise errors and duplication, and plan security work to complete in your sprints.

 APIs related to integrating Security information with Jira Software are available to Atlassian Connect apps.
-To use these APIs you must have the Security module in your app's descriptor.
-Read more about Jira Software modules here.
+To use these APIs you must have a security info provider module in your Connect app's descriptor.
+See https://developer.atlassian.com/cloud/jira/software/modules/security-information/.

 Hierarchy